-Singapore Airlines releases more saver award space its own members, it could be worthwhile to transfer your Velocity points to KrisFlyer.
-Furthermore, by redeeming your award online, you are eligible for a 15% online discount.
+Singapore Airlines releases more saver award space to its own members, so it could be worthwhile to transfer your Velocity points to KrisFlyer.

 The transfer rate is 1.35 Velocity point for 1 KrisFlyer mile, or 1 Velocity point = 0.74 KrisFlyer miles.
-Although if you factor in the KrisFlyer 15% online booking discount, 1 Velocity point = 0.85 KrisFlyer miles.
+Singapore have recently eliminated fuel surcharges on award redemptions too making it even more appealing.

-As an alternative option, if you transferred to KrisFlyer, you can book award flights on other Star Alliance partners over the phone, however that means you would be ineligible for the 15% online discount.
+As an alternative option, if you transferred to KrisFlyer, you can book award flights on other Star Alliance partners over the phone.
 This is primarily useful for United Airlines redemptions from Melbourne or Sydney, however availability in Business Class is usually fairly limited.
 But worth bearing in mind.

 Velocity redemptions on Etihad Airways